-- reviewing and approving the corporate goals and objectives, evaluating the performance and reviewing and approving the compensation of our executive officers; - reviewing and approving or making recommendations to our Board of Directors regarding our incentive compensation and equity-based plans, policies and programs; - reviewing and approving all employment agreement and severance arrangements for our executive officers; - making recommendations to our Board of Directors regarding the compensation of our directors; and - retaining and overseeing any compensation consultants.
+- reviewing and approving the corporate goals and objectives, evaluating the performance and reviewing and approving the compensation of our executive officers; - reviewing and approving or making recommendations to our Board of Directors regarding our incentive compensation and equity-based plans, policies and programs; - reviewing and approving all employment agreement and severance arrangements for our executive officers; - · making recommendations to our Board of Directors regarding the compensation of our directors; and - retaining and overseeing any compensation consultants.

-The compensation committee is composed of Christopher R. Gordon, Devin O'Reilly, Steven E. Rodgers and Robert M. Williams, Jr., with Mr. O'Reilly serving as chair.
+Upon the consummation of this offering, the compensation committee will be composed of Christopher R. Gordon, Devin O'Reilly, Steven E. Rodgers and Robert M. Williams, Jr., with Mr. O'Reilly serving as chair.
 As described above, we intend to avail ourselves of the "controlled company" exemption under the Nasdaq rules, which exempts us from the requirement that we have a compensation committee composed entirely of independent directors.